Waste Makes Haste: Bounded Time Protocols for Envy-Free Cake Cutting with Free Disposal: Introduction

 A third scenario in which free disposal is required is when the pieces must have a pre-specified geometric shape, such as a square \citep{SegalHalevi2015EnvyFree}.

-There is some related work concerning allocation of indivisible goods where the same idea of not allocating all the objects is used to get better fairness results \citep{Brams2013TwoPerson,Aziz2014Generalization}.\footnote{We thank an anonymous reviewer for referring us to these papers.}
+There is some related work concerning allocation of indivisible goods where the same idea of not allocating all the objects is used to get better fairness results \citep{Brams2013TwoPerson,Aziz2015Generalization}.\footnote{We thank an anonymous referee for referring us to these papers.}

-Partial proportionality was introduced by \citet{Edmonds2006Balanced,Edmonds2008Confidently}, who used it, like us, to reduce the query complexity.
-They presented an algorithm for finding a partially-proportional division with a query complexity of $O(n)$, which is better than the optimum of $O(n \log{n})$ required for finding a fully-proportional division.
+Partial-proportionality was introduced by \citet{Edmonds2006Balanced} and \citet{Edmonds2008Confidently}.
+They used it, like us, to reduce the query complexity.
+Their algorithm gives each agent at least $1/(a\cdot n)$ of the total value, where $a\geq 10$ is some sufficiently large constant, with a query complexity of $O(n)$.
+This is better than the optimum of $O(n \log{n})$ required for finding a fully-proportional division.
+Their algorithm is not envy-free.